kyunghyunHan/rust_algorithm/README.md

 - O(1) < O(log n) < O(n) < O(n log n) < O(n²) < O(n³) < O(2ⁿ)

 ## Data Structures

+A data structure is a particular way of organizing and storing data in a computer so that it can be accessed and modified efficiently.

 - [Array](./src/data_structure/array/array.md)
 - [Vector](./src/data_structure/vector/vector.md)
 - [Linked List](./src/data_structure/linked_list/linked_list.md)